A Brief History:

-I established Spike Theatre, as I graduated from the Liverpool Institute of H.E. (now Liverpool Hope) in 1993, wanting to create original, engaging and visually exciting work.
-As a director, I always work towards a style of ensemble theatre, with the performer as its creative force via devised theatre practices.
+I founded Spike Theatre as I graduated from the Liverpool Institute of H.E. (now Liverpool Hope) in 1993, wanting to create original, engaging and visually exciting theatre work.
+As a director, I have always worked towards a style of ensemble theatre, with the performer as its creative force via devised theatre practices.

 “Sometimes the magic of theatre really is magic and Spike Theatre is a case in point” Phil Key, Liverpool Daily Post